jupyter-book/jupyter-book/docs/index.md

 +++ {"class": "col-page-inset"}

 :::{attention} Jupyter Book 2 is here!
 Built on the [MyST Document Engine](https://mystmd.org) with faster builds, modern features, and improved workflows.
-Jupyter Book 2 is still **in beta** and has many improvements to be made.
+Jupyter Book 2 is still **in beta** and there are many improvements and bugfixes to make.
 Please join us and [contribute to Jupyter Book](./contribute.md) so we can make it better!

 [Upgrade from 1.0](#upgrade-tldr) • [Known limitations](#known-limitations) • [Frequently Asked Questions](#faq-general)
 :::